 Change will not be returned for checks or credit cards accepted in excess of the amount due on the tax account.
 Should a credit appear on the tax account as a result of the payment, it will be applied to subsequent installments not yet due in the current year.
 However, at the written request of the taxpayer, a refund check will be requisitioned, after allowing sufficient time (15 business days) for the taxpayer’s check to clear their financial institution.
 The minimum amount for a refund request to be processed will be $25, unless the amount is in excess of the next tax installment that is yet to become due.

-If two checks are returned N.S.F. on a taxpayers account, personal checks from that taxpayer, for any financial transaction within the municipality, will no longer be accepted unless they are certified.
-This restriction will be placed on the individual for a period of one year on the first restriction, and if there is a reoccurrence of two more NSF payments, checks will no longer be accepted.
+If two checks are returned N.S.F. on a taxpayer's account, personal checks from that taxpayer, for any financial transaction within the municipality, will no longer be accepted unless they are certified.
+This restriction will be placed on the individual for a period of one year on the first restriction, and if there is a recurrence of two more NSF payments, checks will no longer be accepted.

-Should payment of a tax account be tendered in Canadian funds, it will be accepted at the exchange rate established by the financial institution holding the accounts of the municipality on the due date.
+Should payment of a tax account be tendered in Canadian funds, it will be accepted at the exchange rate established by the financial institution holding the accounts of the municipality on the transaction date.

-In some circumstances there remains a balance owing on a taxpayers account after a payment is received, which is often a result of interest being added to the account after a payment amount was agreed upon and mailed in.
-When the remaining amount is small enough that the additional cost of collection would not be deemed worthwhile, it may be expedient to write off the amount.
-The Town authorizes the Tax Collector or Treasurer to approve such write-offs for outstanding amount.
+In some circumstances a balance remains owed on a taxpayer’s account after a payment is received, which is often a result of interest being added to the account after a payment amount was agreed upon and mailed in.
+In this circumstance, the Tax Collector or Treasurer is authorized to write-off outstanding amount of less than $5.00.

 Article 3.
 Management of Tax-Acquired Property Pending Final Disposition